 We are grateful to receive lots of inquiries.
 However we are afraid that many people have very brief profiles which give us too little information about her/him, with just a few photos, without any review.
-Please give ample information in your profile so we can know better your personality, character, etc..
+Please give ample information in your profile so we can get to know better your personality, character, your values, your dream etc..

 We CANNOT host anyone without a travel insurance.
 Medical care in Japan is NOT free.
 We do not accept anyone reckless enough to travel around without proper insurance!

 Please note that it is absolutely NO SMOKING at our place, including the garden and the vicinity.